bcgov/indy-email-verification/README.md

 Also navigate to settings.sh and at the line `export PROJECT_NAMESPACE=${PROJECT_NAMESPACE:-a99fd4}` replace `a99fd4` with your project namespace name

 ### Builds
 Now that our param files are set up, we're ready to start the builds using the openshift developer script [here](https://github.com/BCDevOps/openshift-developer-tools/tree/master/bin#generate-the-build-and-images-in-the-tools-project-deploy-jenkins).
-Remember to tag the build images to the environment that you're deploying to using the following commands.
-Replace a99fd4 with your namespace name
+Now that the builds have been completed and tagged it's time to start the deployment

+### Deploy

+Follow the [deployment](https://github.com/BCDevOps/openshift-developer-tools/tree/master/bin#generate-the-deployment-configurations-and-deploy-the-components) section to kickoff the deployment.
+Follow the prompts on the screen and the deployment will start.
+Look over the deployment configuration and make sure everything is in order, next tag the image streams
+Replace `a99fd4` with your namespace name and `dev` with the environment you will be deploying to

 > oc -n a99fd4-tools tag email-verification-agent:latest email-verification-agent:dev
 oc -n a99fd4-tools tag email-verification-service:latest email-verification-service:dev
 oc -n a99fd4-tools tag postgresql:latest postgresql:dev
 oc -n a99fd4-tools tag email-verification-demo:latest email-verification-demo:dev

-Now that the builds have been completed and tagged it's time to start the deployment

-### Deploy

-Follow the [deployment](https://github.com/BCDevOps/openshift-developer-tools/tree/master/bin#generate-the-deployment-configurations-and-deploy-the-components) section to kickoff the deployment.
-Follow the prompts on the screen and the deployment will start.
 This deployment will initially fail because we haven't registered our did and ver key on the ledger.
 To do so, go to https://bcgov-email-verification-agent-admin-dev.apps.silver.devops.gov.bc.ca/api/doc or wherever you set your admin route to point to, and authorize with your api-key.
 Next scroll down untill to see the wallet section and execute the /wallet/did get request with no parameters.
 This should return your did and verkey.

 Next we have to register our agent on the ledger.
 This tutorial uses the [sovrin staging network](https://selfserve.sovrin.org/) but you can use whatever network you like, so long as it is exposed to the internet. if you're using sovrin staging, make sure you select `StagingNet` from the dropdown on the sovrin website.
 Enter your DID and VerKey in the fields and click submit (leave payment address blank).